 The Department is even doing well in placements.
 Almost 90% eligible students got placed into Core as well as Software companies.
-The major recruiters are TCS, CTS, INFOSYS, CUMMINS, TECH MAHINDRA, HEXAGON, SATVEN, HYUNDAI, Mahindra SATYAM and many more.
-The department organizes many training programs for the benefit of students to improve the skills and knowledge in association with Training & Placement Cell.
+The major recruiters are TCS, CTS, INFOSYS, CUMMINS, TECH MAHINDRA, HEXAGON, SATVEN, HYUNDAI, Mahindra

+SATYAM and many more.
+The department organizes many training programs for the benefit of students to improve the skills and knowledge.